-Vehicle (revenue and non-revenue) descriptions, fleet size, functionalities, reliabilities, technology, and performances are defined and drawn to the upper level of assembly, major equipment, general arrangements of cabin, and cab.
-Refer to OP 38 Bus and Rail Vehicle Technical Review for more information related to vehicle procurement.
+Refer to Bus and Rail Vehicle Technical Review OP for more information.
+Vehicle (Revenue and nonrevenue) descriptions, fleet size, functionalities, reliabilities, technology and performances are defined and drawn to the upper level of assembly, major equipment, general arrangements of cabin and cab:

-- 1. Vehicle System Functional Description has been developed and advanced to include the following: - a) Definition of the subsystems that constitute the overall system; - b) Description and graphic depiction of each interface between subsystems; - c) Description of how each subsystem will meet the requirements of the specification; - d) Vehicle dynamic envelop defined to meets the facility and alignment limitations; and - e) Vehicle-systems integration has been addressed to assure compatibility of electrification, signal, and communications systems. - 2.
-Materials specifications have been developed and advanced to include lists of qualified materials, such as brake shoe composition, electric components, refrigerants, lubricants, cleaners, paints/coatings, wiring, etc. - 3.
-Buy America provisions have been incorporated in vehicle-related procurement contracts. - 4.
-Testing requirements have been developed and advanced to include the following: - a) High-level Test Program Plan for both production and on-site acceptance should be underway (including requirements for factory inspection and testing, First Article and Pre-shipment inspections, static and dynamic testing and conditional acceptance). - b) Maintenance and Training Requirements should be defined and identified including development of maintenance and training requirements for new system elements.
+- 1) System Functional Description has been developed and advanced to include the following: - a) Definition of the subsystems that constitute the overall system - b) Description, graphic depiction of each interface between subsystems - c) Description of how each subsystem will meet the requirements of the specification. - d) Vehicle dynamic envelop has been defined to meets the facility and alignment limitations. - e) Vehicle-systems integration has been addressed to assure compatibility of electrification, signal and communications systems. - 2) Materials specifications have been developed and advanced to include lists of qualified materials, such as brake shoe composition, electric components, refrigerants, lubricants, cleaners, paints/coatings, wiring, etc. - 3) Testing requirements have been developed and advanced to include the following: - a) High-level Test Program Plan for both production and on-site acceptance should be underway (including requirements for factory inspection and testing, First Article and Pre-shipment inspections, static and dynamic testing and conditional acceptance). - b) Maintenance and Training Requirements should be defined and identified including development of maintenance and training requirements for new system elements.

-SCC 80 PROFESSIONAL SERVICES
+SCC 80 Professional services

-The roles and responsibilities of the project sponsor's professional consultants (design, engineering, and construction management) or others such as attorneys or insurance professionals may be distinguished from the project sponsor's own professional staff and manual labor.
-When the project sponsor's manual labor, equipment, and facilities are used to facilitate construction or to assist in construction of the project, a Force Account Plan and associated cost estimate should be provided.
-Refer to the OP 21 Management Capacity and Capability Review for more information related to the project sponsor's management, organization, and capability to effectively and efficiently plan, develop, manage, and complete a transit capital project.
+Refer to the Sponsor Management Capacity and Capability OP for more information.
+The roles and responsibilities of the Sponsor's professional consultants (design, engineering, and construction management) or others such as attorneys or insurance professionals may be distinguished from the Sponsor's own professional staff and manual labor.
+When the Sponsor's manual labor, equipment and facilities are used to facilitate construction or to assist in construction of the project, a Force Account Plan and associated cost estimate should be provided.

-Note that costs associated with construction such as the building contractors' management, labor, indirect costs, overhead, profit, construction insurance, etc. are included in SCC 10 through 50 as appropriate and not SCC 80.
-Cost estimates should conform to this allocation.
+Costs associated with construction - building contractors' management, labor, indirect costs, overhead, profit, construction insurance should not be included in SCC 80 but in SCC 10 through 50 as appropriate.
+Cost estimates should conform to this allocation of cost.